 There’s a ton of artwork throughout the system, nearly all of it ceramic with some bronze, in widely scattered stations.

-This is a 5-star station art-wise; otherwise, not my favourite.
+This is a 5-star station art-wise; otherwise, not my favorite.
 Judge for yourself.